-- · First Name
+- First Name

-- · Last Name
+- Last Name

 - Email

 - Phone Number

-- · Date of Birth
+- Date of Birth

-- · Field of Study
+- Field of Study

 - Degree Program

-- · Degrees Awarded
+- Degrees Awarded

 - Entry Date

 - Dates of Attendance (Current and Past)

 - Conferral Date

-- · Previous Institutions Attended
+- Previous Institutions Attended

-Currently enrolled students may withhold disclosure of any of the above named items.
-To withhold disclosure, students must submit a request in writing within 30 days of Enrollment to:
+Currently enrolled students may withhold disclosure of any of the above named items by completing and submitting a Request to Withhold Directory Information Form to the Office of the Registrar.
+To withhold disclosure, students must submit the completed form within 30 days of enrollment.